 Yurosek Farm's delicious, slow-roasted pistachios are available in conveniently packed assortments, including charmingly rustic burlap bags, unsalted pistachios and zesty flavored pistachios, including jalapeno, garlic, and chili lemon.
-We also have gift baskets and custom corporate gift options, so you can share your love of pistachios with friends, family, and co-workers.
+We also have gift baskets and custom corporate gift options, so you can share your love of pistachios and health eating with friends, family, and co-workers.

 Exercise & Diet

-- Just by taking a walk around the block a few times a day;
+- Taking a walk around the block a few times a day;

 - Parking far away from the store so that you will walk further;